 Grain-free dog food is meant for canines that cannot digest grains.
 Usually, all dogs have enzymes to digest, absorb and utilize the nutrients from grains.
 But in the case of those dogs that cannot – grain-free dog foods are a blessing.

-Other health issues that benefit from grain-free dog food are dog obesity.
-The low carbohydrate diet causes their body to utilize the fat and proteins to produce energy.
+Another health issues that benefit from grain-free dog food are dog obesity.
+The low carbohydrate diet causes their body to utilize fat and proteins to produce energy.

 A low carbohydrate diet or grain-less diet is recommended for dogs diagnosed with cancer or diabetes.
-Low carbohydrate and high-fat diet with fish oil help speedy recovery and extend a disease-free remission.
+A low carbohydrate and high-fat diet with fish oil help speedy recovery and extend a disease-free remission.

 Grain-less dog food also helps manage the production of insulin for diabetic dogs.
 Some grains have a high glycemic index.
 The high glucose level challenges insulin levels.